 We regularly get comments from people that haven't seen her for while saying how much calmer she is.
 It has taken a lot of work and persistence and I know it will be ongoing but we are getting there and Ellie and I can both relax with the help of the Clever Dog Company and their ongoing support.

 I want to write to thank you and to tell you how Nanook is doing.
 He has grown into a wonderful family dog with a lovely gentle nature and he knows how to behave!
 He behaves very well in the home now and we have found a perfect huge space in Windsor Great Park where he can really run and enjoy himself with other dogs and be safe.

 Recall is 97% perfect!
 Whoever would have believed it.
 I thought that would never happen.
 He is great and we all love him.

-I worked hard with him but the success is a big thanks to you for all your expert help with the naughtiest puppy in your class.
+I worked hard with him but the success is a big thanks to you for all your expert help with the naughtiest puppy ever.
 I won't forget how upset and worried I was when he became wildly adolescent and I have a lot to thank you for.
 It was very difficult and a bit emotional for me but you and your colleagues turned it into fun and I appreciated their encouragement and patience.

 It would not have happened without your help.
 Thank you so very much.
 He is beautiful.

 Delighted to say Molly is now fantastic off the lead!